Glyn Davis: Academia

 Davis began his academic career at Griffith University.
 He commenced as a lecturer in public policy in 1985 and was appointed as a professor in 1998.
 While there, he "emphasised social justice, diversity and the university's public mission".
+He served as co-editor of the Australian Journal of Public Administration with John Wanna from 1996 to 2001.

 Davis became third vice-chancellor (VC) and president of Griffith University in January 2002.
 As VC, he oversaw the establishment of the Griffith University School of Medicine and the acquisition of the former South Brisbane Library, an historic building on the South Bank which was refurbished to house Griffith Film School.
 He also replaced the university's coat of arms, as part of a major rebranding.

 In January 2005 he was appointed vice-chancellor of the University of Melbourne, and led the introduction of the university's "Melbourne Curriculum" academic structure.

 For nearly 14 years Davis served as vice-chancellor and principal of the University of Melbourne and as professor of political science in the Faculty of Arts.
 During his tenure there, he replaced 96 undergraduate degrees with six, increased the budget from $1.1 billion to $2.56 billion, and expanded the intake of international students.

+On 12 January 2026, the University of Melbourne announced that Davis had been appointed interim vice-chancellor following the death of vice-chancellor Emma Johnston.
+He began in the role on 2 February 2026 while the university undertook a search for a permanent vice-chancellor.